ascott18/sisyphus/readme.md

 ## Structure
 The following is a brief primer on the structure of this project.
-If you would like to read more in-depth information about Laravel, check out the [Laravel 5.1 Documentation](http://laravel.com/docs/5.1)
+If you would like to read more in-depth information about Laravel, I strongly recommend you read the [Laravel 5.2 Documentation](http://laravel.com/docs/5.2)

 * Laravel is an MVC framework.
 Important components may be found in the following locations:
     * Environment-specific configuration: `/.env`